HL7/cqf-measures/postman-tests/ReadMe.md

 ## Running the collection from within Postman

 ### Environment Variables
-In Postman setup the following environment variables.
+In Postman set up the following environment variables.
 They are used in the queries in this collection.

 basicUser:  your UserName for the target server